 I purchased a Genuine Scooter Company 2020 Buddy Kick in July of 2019.
-This is a review of the motor scooter and thoughts now that I’m just over 15 months into owning it plus a few thoughts on scooters I passed up to drive away on the Kick.
+This is a Buddy Kick Review now that I’m just over 15 months into owning it plus a few thoughts on scooters I passed up to drive away on the Kick.

 If you’re in the market for other scooter gear, here are the products I recommend.

 The Genuine Buddy Kick 125 is a popular scooter known for its efficient fuel consumption and stylish design, and you you can see full details for the kick on the Genuine Scooter Company site.
 I’m covering the features that attracted me to this scooter specifically.

 Speed Needs: The Buddy Kick is designed for scooterists looking to ride around in the 45 miles per hour (mph) speed range.

 Looks: This scooter has the classic Italian styling that screams everything that I think I scooter should look like.

 Mechanical Stuff: It has electronic fuel injection to be more forgiving it I let it sit up.
 Disc brakes are on the front and rear.
 No ABS/CBS.
 Dual rear shocks.
 2-year warranty + 1 year of roadside assistance through the dealer for someone else to deal with mechanical if something came up)